 Whitaker Laboratory (1965).
 This five-story structure with an adjoining two-level classroom-auditorium section honors the memory of Martin Dewey Whitaker, university president from 1946 to 1960.
 The building serves the Department of Materials Science and Engineering and Electrical & Computer Engineering.
 There are laboratories for high-pressure research and reaction kinetics, nuclear studies, analog computation, process control, optoelectronics, high-temperature thermodynamics and kinetics, and fine structures and metallography.
 The Baker Institute for Entrepreneurship, Creativity, & Innovation is located on the first floor.

 Wilbur Powerhouse (1908).
 During most of its life, the building served as a power plant with some early engineering laboratory use.
-Renovated during the 1970s, it provided performing space for student theatrical productions, until the Zoellner Arts Center was built, and it is now the new home for student shops and project studios serving as the hub of interdisciplinary programs on campus that is designed to give students and faculty tools and resources to go from idea to physical concept.
+Renovated during the 1970s, it provided performing space for student theatrical productions, until the Zoellner Arts Center was built.
+It is now the new home for student shops and project studios serving as the hub of interdisciplinary programs on campus that is designed to give students and faculty tools and resources to go from idea to physical concept.

 Williams Hall (1903).
 This brick structure was the gift of Edward H. Williams, Jr., Class of 1875.
 Dr. Williams was a professor of mining and geology and the founder of the Tau Beta Pi engineering society.
 The building was extensively renovated and a fourth story added in 1956 following a fire.
 Summer 2015 brings a refurbished and repurposed historical Williams Hall that reinforces the integration of academic programs and student support.
 It is a global hub for the Lehigh community complete with a Global Commons, a Global Cafe, as well as departments of modern languages and literature, and political science.
 Williams Hall is the university's second "green building" and attained Silver LEED certification upon completion.